Indicia-Team/indicia-docs/site-building/iform/prebuilt-forms/dynamic-sample-occurrence/tutorial/dynamic-form.rst

 we've looked at so far only scratch the surface of what can be done, but even so, are limited to the configuration options that the programmer of this prebuilt form envisaged would be useful.
-In the next section we'll take a look at the most powerful of all the options available, the **Form Structure** which provides deep configuration possibilities even the programmer did not envisage.
+In the next section we'll take a look at the most powerful of all the options available, the **Form structure** which provides deep configuration possibilities even the programmer did not envisage.